JoseJX/analogue-pocket-patches/README.md

 This patch converts `Punisher - Ultimate Payback (U)` to the `.pocket` format.

+This patch was updated to fix a lock up issue after the first level.
+(2022/03/30)

-This patch was updated to fix a lock up issue.
+This patch was updated to fix a lock up issue at the end.
 (2022/03/30)

 ROM MD5: `84133af3324fc1aaf00c0769e15708c0`